 - Electronically through eFile & Pay

-- Complete the worksheet available on the Department’s Website and send to:
+- Complete the worksheet available online and send to:

 Iowa Department of Revenue